 A few years after the installation of the Gassmann Studio, the Realtime Experimental Audio Laboratory (REALab) was established for research and creative work focusing on the interactive use of computers in live performance.

-Several other facilities for music technology have since been created, including the Sound Studio (a.k.a. the "PhattBoxx") designed by Michael Hooker, the Keyboard Instruction Lab, the CLASSic Synthesizer Studio, the Music Recording Studio, and various other recording spaces.
+Several other facilities for music technology have since been created, including the Sound Studio (a.k.a. the "PhattBoxx") designed by Michael Hooker, the Keyboard Instruction Lab, the CLASSic Synthesizer Studio, the Music Recording Studio, the Music Collaboration Laboratory (ColLab), and various other recording spaces.

 The undergraduate curriculum begins with Music 51: Music Technology and Computers, an introduction to the history, technology, and aesthetics of electronic and computer music.
 Students who have completed that course may enroll in the intermediate Music 151: Computer Music Composition, a course on the composition of music made uniquely possible by the computer, using software for recording, production, processing, and synthesis.
 Students who have completed that course may enroll in the advanced Music 152: Interactive Arts Programming, a study of artistic issues and programming techniques involved in the development of interactive computer music.
 Another advanced seminar, Music 147: Studies in Music Technology addresses a variety of topics in computer music programming and the musical applications of digital signal processing.
 All of the courses in computer music are open both to Music majors and to non-majors.
 Because the courses are designed as a progressive sequence, students should plan ahead to take Music 51 before taking any of the intermediate or advanced courses.